Khasekhemwy: Events

 Khasekhemwy is normally placed as the successor of Seth-Peribsen, though some Egyptologists believe that he was the successor of Sekhemib-Perenmaat and that another Pharaoh, Khasekhem, ruled between them.
 Most scholars, however, believe that Khasekhem and Khasekhemwy are, in fact, the same person.
 Khasekhem may have changed his name to Khasekhemwy after he defeated Seth-Peribsen and reunited Upper and Lower Egypt following a civil war between the followers of the god Horus led by himself and the followers of the god Seth led by Peribsen.
 Others believe Khasekhemwy only defeated Seth-Peribsen after returning to Egypt from putting down a revolt in Nubia.
-Either way, he ended the infighting of the Second dynasty and reunited Egypt.
+Either way, he ended the infighting of the Second dynasty and reunited Egypt by his 12th year on the throne, since the Palermo Stone first refers to him as "the Dual King" by his 13th year.

 Khasekhemwy is unique in Egyptian history as having both the symbols of Horus and Seth on his serekh.
-At the beginning of his reign he adopted the Horus name Khasekhem, "The powerful one has appeared", which clearly showed his allegence to Horus.
+At the beginning of his reign he adopted the Horus name Khasekhem, "The powerful one has appeared", which clearly showed his allegiance to Horus.
 Later, however, after defeating Peribsen, he added the symbol of Seth next to Horus and added the epithet to his royal serekh, / and accordingly changed his name to the dual form Khasekhemwy, "The two powers have appeared", along with the addition "The two powers are at peace with him".
 Some Egyptologists believe that this was an attempt to unify the two factions; but after his death, Seth was dropped from the serekh permanently.
-He was the earliest Egyptian king known to have built statues of himself.
+Khasekhemwy was the earliest Egyptian king known to have built statues of himself.

 Khasekhemwy apparently undertook considerable building projects upon the reunification of Egypt.
 He built in stone at el-Kab, Hierakonpolis, and Abydos.
-Khasekhemwy built enclosures at Nekhen, and at Abydos (now known as Shunet ez Zebib) and was buried there in the necropolis at Umm el-Qa'ab.
-He may also have built the Gisr el-Mudir at Saqqara.
+Khasekhemwy built enclosures at Nekhen, at Abydos (a structure known as Shunet ez Zebib), and was buried in the necropolis at Umm el-Qa'ab in Tomb V. He may also have built the Gisr el-Mudir at Saqqara.

 An inscription on a stone vase records him “fighting the northern enemy within Nekheb”.
 This means that Lower Egypt may have invaded and almost taken the capital of Nekhen.